navkar98/coi-energy-task/README.md

 Welcome! 🎉

-This exercise involves building a Node.js/Express.js app that will serve a REST API.
-We imagine you should spend around 3 hours at implement this feature.
+This is a Node.js/Express.js app that will serve a REST API.

 ## Data Models